Cloth-Foundation/Cloth/CODE_OF_CONDUCT.md

 If you witness or experience any behavior that violates this Code of Conduct:

-1. Please reach out to a Loom Team maintainer in private.
+1. Please reach out to a Cloth Team or Cloth Foundation in private.
 2. Reports will be handled **confidentially** and **respectfully**.
 3. Violators may receive a warning, temporary ban, or permanent removal depending on severity.